tom773/svoker/README.md

 <h1>Svoker</h1>

-Learning Svelte, Networking, Websockets by building a poker game.
-Aim is to have this be a full fledged poker game with multiplayer support.
+Building a Poker Game.
+Frontend is Svelte and TS.
+Backend is Go, with Pocketbase as a DB, and some Rust utility functions.
+This is a large project by my standards, so I have split it up into a few different repo's.

 <h3>To Do</h3>

 <hr><h4>To Do</h4>

-- [ ] Send drawn hands to DB.
+- [x] Send drawn hands to DB.
-- [ ] Implement table specific state for WebSockets
+- [x] Implement table specific state for WebSockets
-- [ ] WebSockets for game state updates
+- [x] WebSockets for game state updates
-- [ ] Chat - WebSockets?
+- [ ] Chat w/ WebSockets
 - [ ] Betting
 - [ ] Advanced Hand Evaluation

-<h4>Done</h4>

 - [x] Basic card dealing
 - [x] Basic poker hand evaluation
-- [x] Flop, River and Turn Simulations
+- [ ] Flop, River and Turn Simulations
 - [x] Cleaner UI
 - [x] SSE for seat management.
-Some cleanup to do but API is working.
 - [x] WebSockets for dealing

-<h4><strong>Note to self:</strong> You're onto something with unmarshalling DB tables into Go structs.
-We could use this persist game state and still use websockets to trigger events and
-hydration of client tables.</h4>
+- [ ] Refactor to use only v2 of API
+- [ ] Ditch Pocketbase.
+Write my own version.
+- [ ] Continue to rewrite README.md